 For centuries, people passing this house late at night have heard unexplainable party noises, and these only stopped once a later owner of the flat, tired of the complaints, bricked up the window.

-Raul Reemet, one of the owners of Sushi House restaurant, which now occupies part of the building, told us a different version of the story - that it was thundering footsteps on the stairs, not party noises, that were heard through the years.
+Raul Reemet, one of the owners of Sushi House restaurant, which used to occupy part of the building, told us a different version of the story - that it was thundering footsteps on the stairs, not party noises, that were heard through the years.
 He also said that the window was bricked up for more prosaic, legal reasons.

 Lühike Jalg Gate Tower, the executioner